Technology in Real Estate

 • The technology is still evolving and may not be scalable to handle the large volumes of data associated with real estate transactions.

-Uses Of Blockchain In Real Estate
+Uses Of Technology In Real Estate

-Blockchain in real estate challenges
+Technology in real estate challenges

 Land registry -